jdavid54/twilio/README.md

  * 1) From credentials_template.py, create credentials.py with your ssid, authtoken, trialphone from twilio account.

 * 2) Manage all your verified phone numbers in your twilio account.

-Then add me = yourphonenumber
-somebodyelse = someonephonenumber
+Then add me = yourphonenumber or somebodyelse = someonephonenumber

 Et voilà !